Ahtahkakoop: Legacy

 Ahtahkakoop died 4 December 1896 at the age of about 80 years, struck by what is believed to have been a heart attack while out on a walk with his grandson Pacī (James Starblanket).
-His son, Ka-miyoastotin (Basil Starblanket) succeeded him as Chief.
+His son, Ka-miyoastotin (He Who Wears a Fine Hat), or Basil Starblanket, succeeded him as Chief of his father's band.
 He was buried on the reserve that was named after him.
 In 1993 a high school named after him was built on the Ahtahkakoop Reserve.
 The building of this school not only honours him but also other band members, which can be seen in the school's Hall of Achievement which displays the accomplishments of the Cree peoples.